'POPPET' THE LEISURE 17

-Poppet boat was stripped back of all its fittings and components to a bare hull at the beginning of 2020 ready for a full refit and some upgrades.
+Poppet was stripped back of all its fittings and components to a bare hull in 2020 ready for a full refit and some upgrades.
 This will help to ensure that the boat is safe for an Atlantic Crossing in December 2021.
 More information about the fit out and works will be included in our blog.

 Leisure 17 Specification

 Ballast Ratio 37%

 Mast Length - 6.1m (20ft)

 Working Jib - 6m2 (65ft2)

 No.1 Jib - 7.9m2 (85ft2)

 Genoa - 9.3m2 (100ft2)